Charles Cragin: Federal service

 In 1990, he was nominated by President George H. W. Bush and confirmed by the United States Senate in 1991 as Chairman of the Board of Veterans' Appeals of the Department of Veterans Affairs.
+At the conclusion of his tenure, he was awarded the department's Exceptional Service Award in February 1997 by Secretary Jesse Brown.

 He later served in several senior capacities in the Department of Defense including Acting Under Secretary of Defense for Personnel & Readiness (31 March 2000 to 23 May 2000, and 20 January 2001 to 31 May 2001) Principal Deputy Under Secretary for Personnel & Readiness, Acting Assistant Secretary of Defense for Reserve Affairs (1998-2001), and Acting Assistant to the Secretary of Defense for Civil Support.
 While at the Pentagon, he participated in a number of special investigations including the identification of the remains interred in the Vietnam Tomb of the Unknowns at Arlington National Cemetery and a bi-lateral investigation with the Republic of Korea regarding alleged events in July 1950 at No Gun Ri.
 On behalf of Secretary of Defense, William S. Cohen, Cragin broke down barriers to the integration of active and reserve forces including the transition of Guard and Reserve ID cards to match those carried by active duty servicemembers.

 In 1999, Mr. Cragin led the initiative announced by President Clinton and Secretary Cohen to develop Rapid Assessment and Initial Detection Teams (RAID Teams).
 These teams were subsequently named Weapons of Mass Destruction Civil Support Teams (WMDCST).

+On October 17, 2000, the Commandant of the U. S. Coast Guard presented Cragin with the Department of Transportation Distinguished Public Service Award.
+In January 2001, Secretary of Defense William S. Cohen presented Cragin with the Department of Defense Medal for Distinguished Public Service, the highest award that is presented by the United States Secretary of Defense.
+In that same month, Secretary of the Navy Richard Danzig presented Mr. Cragin with the Department of the Navy's Distinguished Public Service Award.
+He was also presented the Department of the Air Force Decoration for Exceptional Civilian Service by the Secretary of the Air Force Whitten Peters and the Department of the Army's Decoration for Distinguished Civilian Service by Joseph W. Westfall.

 Later career

 After retiring from federal service in 2001, he became a partner in the Washington, D.C. office of Blank Rome, LLP.
 In 2003 he joined System Planning Corporation (SPC) of Arlington, Virginia as its Senior Vice President for National Intelligence, Security and Response.

 He served as Chairman of the Advisory Committee on Gulf War Veterans from 2008 to 2009.
+In September 2009, the Committee released a significant report "Changing the Culture: Placing Care Before Process".